TwiggyBuffalo/webthings-dht/README.md

 ## About

-This module is a small wrapper (Less than 700 bytes) around the [node-dht-sensor](https://github.com/momenso/node-dht-sensor) that provides a single line config to integrate with the [Mozilla WebThings Framework](https://iot.mozilla.org/framework/)
+This module is a small wrapper (~500 bytes) around the [node-dht-sensor](https://github.com/momenso/node-dht-sensor) made as simple as possible for the [Mozilla WebThings Framework](https://iot.mozilla.org/framework/)

 ## Install